coatyio/coaty-website/collections/_pages/nutshell.md

 offline publishing, message dispatching, and payload coding.

 The communication manager also supports *distributed lifecycle management* of Coaty agents in a decentralized application.
-A Coaty agent can track other agents or specific Coaty objects by observing agent identities or custom object types which are advertised by joining agents and deadvertised by leaving agents.
-Tracking also handles abnormal disconnection or termination of an agent, e.g. when its connection is lost temporarily or when its process crashes or is killed.
+A Coaty agent can keep track of other agents or specific Coaty objects by observing agent identities or custom object types which are advertised and made discoverable by joining agents, and deadvertised by leaving agents.
+Tracking also handles late-joining agents, and abnormal disconnection or termination of an agent, e.g. when its connection is lost temporarily or when its process crashes or is killed.

 <a name="reactive-programming-for-asynchronous-event-handling"></a>